 Lewis acid: any substance that can accept a pair of electrons.

 Acid Strength and Strong Acids

 The strength of an acid refers to how readily an acid will lose or donate a proton, oftentimes in solution.
-The stronger the acid, the more readily it will lose a proton.
+A stronger acid more readily ionizes, or dissociates, in a solution than a weaker acid.
 The six common strong acids are: